deconf/Analytics-Insights/readme.txt

 = 5.3.3 =
 * Enhancements:
 	* automatically authorize users without copy/pasting the access codes
+	* improvements on UX for reports switching (no more charts reloading)
 * Bug Fixes:
 	* CSS fix for on/off buttons